metacpan/metacpan-cpan-extracted/distros/T/Text-VisualPrintf/README.md

     Use just like perl's _printf_ and _sprintf_ functions except that _printf_ does not take FILEHANDLE as a first argument.

+# BUGS

+Text truncation is not supported.
+Next program does not work.

+    vsprintf("%.4s", "一二三");

 # IMPLEMENTATION NOTES

 Strings in the LIST which contains wide-width character are replaced